bedro97/Ejada-Gamification-Mock/README.md

    - Verify backend is running on port 8080
    - Check CORS configuration
    - Verify API endpoints are correct
+   - If using Vite dev server, ensure it is running on the expected port (default: 8081)

 ### Performance Optimization